ThePhiri/my-faq/data/responses.md

-## ask education
+## ask name
-* faq/ask_education
+* faq/ask_name
-  -  I am in my final year at UNISA doing a bsc in Computer science, and I have a Higher certificate in information systems from [umuzi](https://umuzi.org).
-You can download my [CV](https://thephiri.online/wp-content/uploads/2020/03/Chipo_Phiri_CV.pdf).
+  - I am Sisi NoNo your personal MoMo agent.

-## ask languages
+## ask human
-* faq/ask_languages
+* faq/ask_human
-  - I can program in Python, R, SQL, Javascript and other languages
+  - Sure, you call MoMo customer care on 083 135 or email momo@mtn.com

-## ask experience
+## ask stolenmoney
-* faq/ask_experience
+* faq/ask_stolenmoney
- - I have experience in various subjects including Data science, Web development and graphic design.
-Take a look at my projects [here](https://thephiri.online/)
+ - Accessing your MoMo account requires your security PIN so your money will be safe.
+For further safety please contact the MoMo call centre on 083 135 to suspend your account.
+Once you have received your sim swap please call the MoMo call centre again to activate your account and use MoMo.